healx/lig3dlens/README.md

 # Ligand-based 3D Virtual Screening
 ## Lig3DLens
-Bill Tatsis, Dan Mason, Dan O'Donovan, Gio Cincilla, Azedine Zoufir and Nath Brown
+Bill Tatsis, Matt Seddon, Dan Mason, Dan O'Donovan, Gio Cincilla, Azedine Zoufir and Nath Brown

 Lig3DLens performs the following tasks:
 1. Prepares a commercial compound library to be used for a VS campaign.
 This task